 The physical demands of this position are moderate.
 Participants should be able and willing to lift 25 lbs and actively participate in outdoor environmental education events in any weather.

-Most of the AmeriCorps member’s time will be spent during normal business hours but environmental education to older adults involves occasional night meetings and outdoor environmental education events and related outreach often requires weekend work.
-Even with the variability of the schedule the work week will be 40 hours a week.
+Most of the AmeriCorps member’s time will be spent during normal business hours, however school programs may start at 7:45am throughout the region.
+Environmental education to older adults involves occasional night meetings and outdoor environmental education events and related outreach often requires weekend work.
+They will be requested to attend tabling events at a variety or fairs, festivals, and farmers markets on Saturdays.
+Even with the variability of the schedule, the work week will be 40 hours a week.